Author Interview

 Jolyn Canty is the wife to her beloved Earle, the mother of six, and the adoring Nana of three grandchildren.
 She is a talented artist, a passionate quilter, and a long-time devotee of George MacDonald.

-1 thought on “Author Interview – Jolyn Canty
+1 thoughts on “Author Interview – Jolyn Canty

 1. It is impressive how much research Jolyn has to do to bring her books to life.
 I also admire the way she finds the strong women standing behind famous men in order to tell their more interesting stories.